 2) 2nd grade: A little less saturated,medium-dark color, some might show face-up color zoning or might be slightly included.
-Dealers often call "AA" or "A" grade.
+Dealers often call "AA" or "A" grades.

 4) 4th grade: Hues are less saturated, a grayish to slightly grayish pale purple color, and not very attractive.
-Dealers often call " C" Grade.
+Dealers often call " C" grades.